 Older generations often condemn millennials for being stripped of true connections and in-person communication due to the rise of technology, social media and hippie culture.
 However, while some of the stereotypes about the millennials’ dating culture are nothing more than stereotypes, others are, fortunately or unfortunately, very true.
-Below we tried to break down the phenomenon of millennial generation’s romance and help you catch up with the latest dating trends!
+Below we tried to break down the phenomenon of millennial generation’s romance and help you catch up with the latest millennials dating trends in 2021!

 In contrast to the “good” old traditional style of courting where men are the ones to initiate talking, hanging out and hooking up, nowadays, these gender roles are as divided.
 While men are statistically still the ones who make the first move, more and more women do it as well!
 Not that it is acceptable, but it’s preferable and women are even rewarded for their courage and self-confidence, instead of being shunned as they would be decades ago.
 According to online dating statistics, online dating can at least increase your chances of dating men or women in the first instance.